LucaLeonx/MAPF_pii_Project/docs/_build/html/_sources/README.md.txt

 # MAPFbench

-MAPFbench is a simple tool that simplifies the benchmarking of algorithms' implementations for the [Multi Agent Path Finding (MAPF) problem](https://en.wikipedia.org/wiki/Multi-agent_pathfinding).
+MAPFBench is a simple tool that simplifies the benchmarking of algorithms' implementations for the [Multi Agent Path Finding (MAPF) problem](https://en.wikipedia.org/wiki/Multi-agent_pathfinding).